 What Does the Moss TBIMS Do?

 The Moss TBIMS conducts longitudinal research in collaboration with other premier centers across the nation, and local research designed to improve TBI treatments and outcomes.
-For the 2012 through 2017 grant cycle, the Moss TBIMS is investigating the effects of theoretically developed SMS messages on levels of rewarding activity, with the ultimate aim of reducing depression and anxiety following TBI.
-We are also leading an international team to develop a behavioral scale to measure pain, for use with patients who are unable to communicate consistently.
-In a project begun in the 2007-2012 cycle, we are continuing to compare our patient outcomes to those of a collaborating hospital in Denmark which has longer and more intensive care than hospitals in the United States.
-The 2012-2017 Moss TBIMS also collaborates with other centers on time-limited modular studies of specific topics of high interest.
+For the 2017 through 2022 grant cycle, the Moss TBIMS is investigating the effects of Behavioral Activation therapy combined with mobile technology to reduce depression and anxiety following TBI.
+The 2017-2022 Moss TBIMS also collaborates with other centers on time-limited modular studies of specific topics of high interest.

 The Moss TBIMS includes patients with moderate to severe TBI, either penetrating or non-penetrating, who receive inpatient rehabilitation care at Moss and acute care at one of several local Trauma Centers.
 Participants receive on-going longitudinal follow-up and special opportunities for research participation.
 Patients with TBI who are not eligible for the TBIMS may also be invited to participate in research.
 Of course, the clinical continuum of care at the Drucker Center is available to all patients with TBI regardless of research participation.